 Your records may be in a variety of formats, including paper and electronic documents, books and other publications, photographs, audiovisual materials, and artifacts.
 This guide will help you make informed decisions about managing your records.

 Due to limited space and resources, AAUW does not actively collect the records of states and branches.
-However, we are available to assist you with identifying repositories that might be willing to accept your collection.
-Please contact the AAUW archivist with any questions.
+However, AAUW is available to assist you with identifying repositories that might be willing to accept your collection.
+Please contact the AAUW archivist for assistance.

-If you have minimal human or financial resources and a limited amount of time to devote to your archival collection, you can do the following to ensure the safety of your records.
+If you only have a limited amount of time to devote to your collection, at least do the following:

 - Find a safe and secure, yet accessible, location to store your collection.

 - Make sure the location is cool and dry.